andrewbruno/toyrobot-go/README.md

 ## Prerequisites

 The code has been tested with Go 1.8.3 and Go 1.11.1.
-Ensure your go version is 1.8+ by executing `go version`
+Ensure your Go version is 1.8+ by executing `go version`

-If you don't have go installed, you can download it from https://golang.org/dl/
+If you don't have Go installed, you can download it from https://golang.org/dl/

 Clone the project, and setup the GOPATH variable to the root of the project.